Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 ```sh
 cmake .. -DUPDATE_TRANSLATIONS=OFF
 ```
 Now you are ready to propose your change.

+**Step 3: Automatic pushing to Transifex**

 Once your change gets merged, Transifex will pick up the modified files automatically (checks every 24 hours) and update the interface where translators will be able to translate the new strings.

-#### Step 5: fetch new translations from Transifex ####
+**Step 5: Fetching new translations from Transifex**

 Before rushing out a new release, it would be nice to fetch the most up to date translations from Transifex and commit them into the Cockatrice source code.